DataMonk2017/Django-Learning/Chapter 1 Getting Started/The Model-View-Controller Design Pattern.md

 - A URLconf is like a table of contents for your Django-powered web site.
 Basically, it’s a mapping between URLs and the view functions that should be called for those URLs.
 It’s how you tell Django, “For this URL, call this code, and for that URL, call that code.”
 For example, when somebody visits the URL /foo/, call the view function foo_view(), which lives in the Python module views.py.

 ### 需要import的模组
-- from the django.conf.urls module import include, url: include which allows you to include a full Python import path to another URLconf module, and url which uses a regular expression to pattern match the URL in your browser to a module in your Django project.
+- from the django.conf.urls module import include, url:
+1. include which allows you to include a full Python import path to another URLconf module
+2. , and url which uses a regular expression to pattern match the URL in your browser to a module in your Django project.
 - from the django.contrib module import admin.
 This function is called by the include function to load the URLs for the Django admin site.

 ### urlparttern
 - urlpatterns – a simple list of url() instances.
 The main thing to note here is the variable urlpatterns, which Django expects to find in your URLconf module.
 This variable defines the mapping between URLs and the code that handles those URLs.
 To add a URL and view to the URLconf, just add a mapping between a URL pattern and the view function.
 - Django removes the slash from the front of every incoming URL before it checks the URLpatterns.
 This means that our URLpattern doesn’t include the leading slash in /hello/.
 At first, this may seem unintuitive, but this requirement simplifies things – such as the inclusion of URLconfs within other URLconfs.

 #### parttern里面 ^ 和 $ 以及 Regular Expressions
 - The pattern includes a caret (^) and a dollar sign ($).
 These are regular expression characters that have a special meaning: the caret means “require that the pattern matches the start of the string,” and the dollar sign means “require that the pattern matches the end of the string.”